Azure-Samples/azure-iot-samples-csharp/provisioning/Samples/device/SymmetricKeyWithOperationalCertificateSample/readme.md

 ## Sample

-The `SymmetricKeyWithOperationalCertificateSample` demonstrates how to use the public API to submit a certificate signing request then use the provisioned device certificate when connecting to Azure IoT Hub.
+The `SymmetricKeyWithOperationalCertificateSample` demonstrates how to use the public API to submit a certificate signing request then use the provisioned device certificate when connecting to Azure IoT hub.

 This sample uses symmetric keys for the onboarding authentication with DPS.
 You can use either SAS token based (symmetric key or TPM) or X509 certificate based authentication for the onboarding authentication with DPS.